Wedding Shower Ideas Part Two

 Hosting a wedding shower can cost a fortune, so here's an idea that's worked for me throw a "chicken and the pot it's cooked in" shower.
 Each person brings a dish (if you're having it at mealtime) or an appetizer (if you're not) in a serving or cooking dish -- which is the gift.
 You can also mail out matching recipe cards to everyone with their invitations and have them bring the recipe to the shower.
 Then all you have to do is provide drinks and wash the dishes for the happy couple.
 (And you can give the couple a recipe box that matches the cards you sent out, if you choose to do that.)
 Finally, have blank index cards out for guests who want to copy down recipes for dishes they liked.
 Then the guests go home with a gift, too!

 I threw a wedding shower for a friend last summer.
 Books, the web, and other sources had advice on almost everything but games.
 Here's a couple I've played that were fun.

 - Design a quiz around the couple (where was their first kiss, what's their favorite music, etc) and have everyone give it a try, with the most right answers getting the prize.
 (This can be something simple, maybe a basket of food goodies or bath salts, etc)

 - An advice game- pick 8-10 topics (finances, past boyfriends, in-laws) and put either the word "never" or "before" in front of each one.
-Have everyone fill it out, as advice to the bride, either seriously or silly.
+Have everyone fill it out, as advice to the bride, either in a serious or silly way.
 (So "never say too much" for past boyfriends, for example) This one doesn't really have a "winner," unless you make it the first person done, but you can put together a cute "book of advice" afterwards for the bride, maybe including some pictures from the shower.